MarkPflug/Sylvan.AspNetCore/source/Sylvan.AspNetCore.Mvc.Excel/readme.md

 The output formatter can handle API methods that return `IDataReader`, `DbDataReader`, or `IEnumerable<T>` where T is some complex object.

-The output formatter only supports the .xlsx content-type for the `Accept` header.
+The output formatter supports the .xlsx and .xlsb content-types for the `Accept` header.

 ## Usage